azabiong/vim-highlighter/README.md

 #### Examples

-> searching for "red" or "blue":
+> Searching for "red" or "blue":
 > ```
 >  :Hi/Find  red|blue
 > ```
-> pattern with spaces:
+> Pattern with spaces:
 > ```
 >  :Hi/Find  "pattern with spaces"
 > ```
-> class types or variables that start with an uppercase letter A or S: &nbsp; Array, Set, String, Symbol...
+> Class types or variables that start with an uppercase letter A or S: &nbsp; Array, Set, String, Symbol...
 > ```
 >  :Hi/Find  \b[AS]\w+
 > ```